 Western Mountaineering has become one of the most famous outdoor brands in the lightweight backpacking industry.
 The company has been around for over 30 years.

 Down-filled garments and sleeping bags are the main product lines of the brand.
 Almost all Western Mountaineering sleeping bags use 850+ fill power down.

 Moreover, the brand only uses high-quality goose down.
-All Western Mountaineering down products are 100% RDS certified.
+All Western Mountaineering down sleeping bags are 100% RDS certified.
 The RDS label guarantees that the down in your sleeping sack has been ethically sourced.

-Most of the brand’s sleeping bags have a semi-rectangular or mummy shape.
-To ensure the highest possible quality, the brand still makes its sleeping bags in the US.
+Most of the brand’s sleeping bags have a semi-rectangular or mummy bag shape.
+To ensure the highest possible quality, the brand still makes its sleeping bags in the USA.
 All of the brand’s sleeping bags come with a lifetime warranty against defects in materials and workmanship.

 - Total weight: 28.9 oz

 - Iso comfort rating: 25°F

 As an avid backpacker and outdoor enthusiast, I’ve always prioritized lightweight and compact gear.
 After recently spending several nights in the Western Mountaineering UltraLite down sleeping bag, I can confidently say it has exceeded my expectations in terms of warmth, comfort, and packability.
 Here’s a detailed breakdown of my experience with this top-notch backpacking sleeping bag.